seanhpmcon/main-notes/Python/Django/Install and Setup Restframework.md

 3. install the required database drivers/packages

 ### Setup
-Setup a Django project -> `django-=admin startproject project-name .`
-The dot (.) builds the project ion the working directory without creating a new folder.
+Setup a Django project -> `django-admin startproject project-name .` The dot (.) builds the project ion the working directory without creating a new folder.

 ### Configure the installed apps